 5. Combine the rice, beans, and pumpkin seeds in a large bowl.
 Transfer half of the mixture to a food processor fitted with the metal blade and process until smooth, adding the reserved cooking liquid from the beans as needed to keep the mixture moist enough to stick together.
 Return the mixture to the bowl, mix everything together, and form patties about 3½ inches in diameter and 1 inch thick.

 6. To bake the burgers, preheat the oven to 350°F. Brush a baking sheet with olive oil and put the burgers on it.
 Brush the burgers with oil and bake until browned, 20 to 30 minutes, turning the burgers halfway through cooking.
 To pan-fry the burgers, coat a sauté pan with olive oil and heat the pan over medium heat.
-Add the burgers and cook for about 4 minutes per side.
-Serve over fresh lettuce, sliced onion and avocado.
+Add the burgers and cook for about 4 minutes on each side.
+Serve over fresh lettuce, sliced onion, and avocado.

 Serve with our Butternut Squash Fries.

 Reprinted with permission from Candle 79 Cookbook: Modern Vegan Classics from New York’s Premier Sustainable Restaurant.